 Send us up to five pages plus a one-page synopsis of a manuscript, completed or in progress.
 (Sorry, no screenwriting or plays accepted.)
 All submissions should be typed and double-spaced.
 The synopsis should detail your work from beginning to end.
 Synopsis may be single-spaced.
 This opportunity is available only if you are registered for Part II and will be onsite Friday and Saturday.
 The $35 fee covers a 15-minute appointment with a member of the Manuscript Evaluation Team who has read your work before the appointment.
 Because of time constraints, each member of the Manuscript Evaluation Team will evaluate a limited number of manuscripts.
 Manuscripts will be accepted on a “first-come” basis and no manuscript will be accepted for this program after July 1, 2014.
 LABEL ALL MATERIALS: (LEFT CORNER: your name, address, phone, email; RIGHT CORNER: Manuscript Evaluator’s name).
-Mail manuscript to: Jama Bigger (Midwest Writers Workshop), Department of English, Ball State University, Muncie, IN 47306.
+Mail manuscript to: Jama Bigger (Midwest Writers Workshop), 2106 N. Colson Drive, Muncie, IN 47304.

 2014 Manuscript Evaluation Team members:

 - Sarah Beth Childers – 10 manuscripts

 - Dennis Hensley – 15 manuscripts